gammapy/PyGamma15/tutorials/threeml/README.md

 ## Agenda

-We will analyze jointly Fermi LAT and Swift XRT observations of the gamma-ray burst GRB090510.
+We will analyze jointly Fermi LAT and Swift XRT observations of the gamma-ray burst GRB090510 to determine its spectrum from 1 keV to 10 GeV.
 We will go through the following steps
 * Data specification
 * Definition of likelihood model
 * Fit using Minuit and inspection of results